ctang83/NB_sumbook/exampleSite/content/jonny/09dadnotes.md

     6. Periodic Functions
     └── Graphs of the Sine and Cosine Functions, Graphs of the Other Trigonometric Functions, Inverse Trigonometric Functions
     7. Trigonometric Identities and Equations
-    ├── Solving Trigonometric Equations with Identities, Sum and Difference Identities, Double-Angle, Half-Angle, and Reduction Formulas
-    └── Sum-to-Product and Product-to-Sum Formulas, Solving Trigonometric Equations, Modeling with Trigonometric Functions
+    ├── Solving Trigonometric Equations with Identities, Sum and Difference Identities, Double-Angle ├── Half-Angle, and Reduction Formulas, Sum-to-Product and Product-to-Sum Formulas └── Solving Trigonometric Equations, Modeling with Trigonometric Functions
     8. Applications of Trigonometry
     ├── Non-right Triangles: Law of Sines, Law of Cosines, Polar Coordinates, Graphs └── Polar Form of Complex Numbers, Parametric Equations, Parametric Equations: Graphs, Vectors